Photos by Chris Green, Stadium Journey

 Food & Beverage 3

-Watkins Glen International doesn’t have a lot of food vendors, with the main paddock cafe located in the main paddock near the front stretch.
-Those fans looking to visit the outer parts of the track may have slimmer pickings than those watching from the finish line.
+Watkins Glen International doesn’t have a lot of food vendors, with the main paddock cafe located in the main paddock near the front stretch – fans looking to visit the outer parts of the track may have slimmer pickings than those watching from the finish line.

-That said, the choices in the fan zone are simple, ranging from burgers and hot dogs to chicken sandwiches and smaller snacks.
-Food trucks also line up inside the paddock area, offering additional different options as well.
+That said, the choices in the fan zone are simple, ranging from burgers ($13) and hot dogs ($5-$9) to chicken tenders ($15) and smaller snacks ($4-$8), while drinks run $4 for coffee or hot cocoa, $5 for water, Powerade, and sodas, $11 for Seltzer, $9-$11 for beer, and $7 for lemonade.
+Food trucks also line up inside the paddock area, offering various additional options as well.

-Watkins Glen International is located in New York’s Finger Lakes region, making the facility a beautifully located sports venue.
-The area is full of beautiful trees, meaning fans can find some shade in the hot sun.
+Watkins Glen International is located in New York’s Finger Lakes region, making the facility a beautifully located racing venue – the area is full of beautiful trees, meaning fans can find some shade in the hot sun.
 In addition, the track is laid out to be one of the fastest road courses in North America.
-Large grandstands line the front straight, turn 1, the esses, and the final corner complex, offering many different views for fans to watch from.
+Large grandstands also line the front straight, Turn 1, the esses, and the final corner complex, offering many different viewpoints for fans to watch from.

-For a raceway filled with history (the track regularly hosts NASCAR, IMSA, and others, and has also hosted the likes of IndyCar, Formula 1, and others in the past), you cannot help but feel like you are witnessing history come alive at this SVRA weekend.
+For a raceway filled with history (the track regularly hosts NASCAR, IMSA, and others, and has also hosted the likes of IndyCar and Formula 1 in the past), you cannot help but feel like you’re witnessing history come alive at this SVRA weekend.

 Neighborhood 4

 The track itself is about 5 minutes south of the town of Watkins Glen, nestled on the southern shores of Seneca Lake.
-The town is beautiful and quaint, featuring numerous local shops and restaurants.
-North of town is the New York wine country, with countless wineries all along the lake.
+The town is beautiful and quaint, featuring numerous local shops and restaurants, while north of town is New York wine country, with countless wineries all along the lake.

 For those willing to drive, the town of Ithaca is just a half hour east, where you can find hotels, restaurants, and shopping in the same town that is home to Cornell University.
-To the south, Elmira and Corning are 30 minutes away.
-Here, you can visit the Corning Museum of Glass or the National Soaring Museum.
+To the south, Elmira and Corning are 30 minutes away – if you visit the latter you can see the Corning Museum of Glass or the National Soaring Museum.

 In addition, sightseers routinely flock to Watkins Glen State Park for stunning hiking through a canyon of waterfalls, as well as Lakeside Park to watch the stars rise over the waters of Seneca Lake.